10 Best Winter Flowering Plants in India: Details and Care

 Choose a well-drained site.
 Alkaline soil is best; if the soil happens to be acidic, sprinkle some powdered lime on the grounds.
 Prepare the rich soil by mixing in generous quantities of compost and well-rotted manure to a depth of 2 feet.
 Soak the seeds for 24 hours in water before planting.
 And before planting, nick the seeds with a nail file to speed the sprouting.
 Feed a well-balanced fertilizer to these robust vines frequently during their rising and blooming season.
 Sweet peas hate major variations in soil humidity, so keep the soil of the garden uniformly damp but not soggy.
 To prolong the flowering period and to discourage plants from going to seed, deadhead blossoms.

-Dahlias have beautiful vibrant flowers bloom from midsummer through autumn.
+Dahlias have beautiful vibrant flowers that bloom from midsummer through autumn.
 In late spring, the tubers are rooted in the field.
-Dahlias are perennial plants which can bloom nearly all year round.
-They usually come in varying flower shapes as a garden herb, thriving well in the morning sunshine even in less windy regions.
+Dahlias are perennial plants that can bloom nearly all year round.
+They usually come in varying flower shapes as garden herbs, thriving well in the morning sunshine even in less windy regions.
 While they can survive the winters, in order to prevent overwintering, these plants need regular maintenance and pruning.

 How to grow and care for Dahlia: